postmanlabs/postman-flows/docs/blocks.md

 ### Parse JSON
 Stage: Removed

 > Warning: This block has been removed.
-Use Send Request block configuration to force parse JSON response bodies.
+Use Send Request block configuration to force parse response bodies to JSON.

 The *Parse JSON* block can be used to parse any JSON string and create a flow data packet to be used in the program.